tsnearly/dialogue-guardian/dialogue-guardian/TESTING.md

 -   **`builtins.open`**: Mocks file I/O operations.
 -   **`srt.parse`**: Mocks the parsing of SRT files.
 -   **`platform.system`**: Mocks the operating system check for cross-platform testing.

+### FFmpeg Verification

+The test suite includes an automatic FFmpeg verification fixture (`verify_ffmpeg_available` in `conftest.py`) that:

+-   Checks for FFmpeg and ffprobe availability in PATH at test session start
+-   Provides clear error messages if FFmpeg is not installed
+-   Skips the verification in distributed testing environments (e.g., pytest-xdist workers)
+-   Supports all platforms: Linux, macOS, and Windows

 ## Test Dependencies